jameswniu/automation/README.md

 Check for correct billing method bill correct claims only and email database fixes to supervisor.py

-Check W-9 data and email resolutions to actors.py
+Check payment W-9 data issues and email resolutions to employees.py

 Email to specific user only.py